 Small business loans are a great option for startups that already have some momentum and — even better — some income coming in.
 That’s because while venture capitalists are all about taking big risks for the potential of big rewards, traditional banking institutions are more careful with their funds.

-While it may seem like a no-brainer to go right to a big bank, many small businesses and startups find more success with smaller or local institutions.
+While it may seem like a no-brainer to go right to a big bank, many small businesses and startups find more success with smaller or local institutions who tend to be the best small business loan providers.
 The best banks for small business loans listed below are mostly national banks because this is an international publication, but don’t neglect your local lending institutions when you’re looking for the best bank for your small business loan.